OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/hw03/hw3_dplyr_ggplot2.md

 |  2002| Singapore    |   36023.11|
 |  2007| Kuwait       |   47306.99|

-Note that the countries that present these unusual values for `gdpPercap` are Kuwait (1952-1977, 1987-1997, and 2007) as well as Saudi Arabia (1982).
-I'm pretty sure this is oil-related, but we will need further data in roder to confirm this.
+Note that the countries presenting these unusual values for `gdpPercap` are Kuwait (1952-1977, 1987-1997, and 2007) as well as Saudi Arabia (1982).
+I'm pretty sure this is oil-related, but we will need further data in order to confirm this.

 ### *2. Look at the spread of GDP per capita within the continents.*